rhyscleary/rhyscleary/README.md

 ## So you want to know about me?
 *I guess I can give you some information...*
 - Name: Rhys Cleary
-- 📌 Location: Sydney, Australia
-- 📧 Business Email: *Coming Soon*
-- 📙 Interest: Software Engineering, Systems Analysis, pop culture... this ain't a tinder profile, you know enough.
+- 📙 Interest: Software Engineering,
+- 🌱 I’m currently studying Computer Science, majoring in Software Engineering
-- 📫 How to reach me: You can reach me through discord (RJC#4966) or my <a href="mailto:email@gmail.com?">business email</a>
+- 📫 You can reach me @ discord RJC#4966 or <a href="mailto:email@gmail.com?">email</a>
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: Here's a fun fact, there are more wheels than doors in the world.

 🔗 <a href="https://www.w3schools.com/">My Website</a>
 <br />
-👾 Discord: RJC#4966

 ## Further Infomation
 **Languages**